jurriaancap/auth_azuretablestorage/README.md

 Visit [http://localhost:8000/docs](http://localhost:8000/docs) for the interactive API documentation.

+## API Endpoints

+- **POST /users/**: Register a new user (email and password required)
+- **POST /login/**: Login and receive JWT access and refresh tokens
+- **POST /refresh_token**: Refresh your access token using a valid refresh token
+- **DELETE /users/{email}**: Delete your user account (requires authentication and password confirmation)

+## Security Notes

+- Passwords are hashed with bcrypt and a unique salt per user (salt is stored in the hash).
+- JWT secrets should be generated with high entropy (use `openssl rand -hex 64` for best practice).
+- All authentication and sensitive operations require a valid JWT token.
+- Database operations are standardized using helper functions for insert, get, delete, and existence checks.

 ## Configuration

 - All secrets and connection strings are loaded from environment variables.